 Golden thistle Europe Scolymus hispanicus Best suited in tropical lowland areas with annual rainfall greater than 2000 mm.
 Grows well under semi-shade.
 Suitable for light to heavy (sandy, loamy, clay) soils; acidic, neutral and saline soils.
 Medicinal and culinary uses Bitter leaf West Africa Vernonia amuygdalina Requires light to medium clay and sandy soils.
 Prefers well-drained fertile soils but can cope with acidic soils and moderate drought.
 Medicinal usage (treatment of diarrhea, typhoid, malaria etc.) and. leaves are used for vegetable salads, stews, soups and beverages.
 Purslane North Africa Portulaca oleracea Suitable for the tropical growing conditions.
 Grows well in sandy loam soil with soil pH 6.0 - 7.5.
 Requires moderate amount of rainfall Culinary and medicinal uses, livestock forage, leaves and stems serve as vegetables and green manure.
 Ethiopian kale North Africa (Ethiopia) Brassica carinata Suitable for tropical and subtropical growing conditions.
 Drought resistant.
 Wide adaptation from poor arid soils to rich garden soils with pH of $5.5 - 7.0$.
-Leafy vegetables, seed oil used to produce biofuel and can be used as a green manure.
 Fluted gourd West Africa Telfairia occidentalis Tolerant of a wide range of climatic conditions and can grow from temperate to tropical zones.
-It succeeds in a well-drained fertile alkaline soil with pH of 5.5 - 8.0.
-Does well with a mean rainfall of 800 - 1700 mm.
+It succeeds in a well-drained fertile alkaline soil with pH of $5.5 - 8.0$.
+Does well with a mean rainfall of $800 - 1700$ mm.
 Mainly for food and medicinal purposes.
 Seed oil is used for cooking.
 Roselle West Africa Hibiscus sabdariffa Drought resistant.
 Grows well in the warm, humid tropics.
-Prefers a mean annual rainfall in the range of 1900 - 2200 mm.
-Suitable in soils with pH range of 6.5 - 7.0.
+Prefers a mean annual rainfall in the range of $1900 - 2200$ mm.
+Suitable in soils with pH range of $6.5 - 7.0$.
 Sandy loam soils preferred for cultivation.
 Used as a leafy vegetables and beverage.
-Oily seeds used for soups and stews and it is a medicinal herb Prickly pears The Americas Opuntia fragilis Well adapted and cultivated in the tropical and subtropical zones.
+Oily seeds used for soups and stews and it is a medicinal herb Prickly pears The Americas Opuntia fragilis lis Well adapted and cultivated in the tropical and subtropical zones.
 It also tolerates a warmer and more humid climate.
 Suits well-drained sandy loam with humus.
 Tolerates flooding, heavy winds or stagnant water.
 Soil pH of 4.5 to 8.0 is suitable.
-Leaves serve as vegetables and are used as a thickener in soups and stews.
-Gum obtained from the stem is used in the production of candles and whitewash Tomatillo Mexico Physalis ixocarpa Suitable for light (sandy) and medium (loamy) soils.
+Leaves serve as v are used as a thick and stews.
+Gum of the stem is used i of candles and wh Tomatillo Mexico Physalis ixocarpa Suitable for light (sandy) and medium (loamy) soils.
 It prefers well-drained soils.
 Succeeds in both acidic, neutral Key ingredients in soups and stews.